Motleykm/Portfolio/README.md

 #  Portfolio
 ### Tools & Technology
-Hello , I am aspiring developer interested in future developing my skills in C# and eventually learn other languages.This project is designed to highlight tools and concepts that Im exploring and continuing to familiarize myself about.This project is also displaying the concepts that I learned throughout the time I attended Fullsail University in a form of application that Im currently working on called "Triplists".
+Hello, I am an aspiring developer interested in future developing my skills in C# and eventually learning other languages.
+This project is designed to highlight tools and concepts that I'm exploring and continuing to familiarize myself with.
+This project is also displaying the concepts that I learned throughout the time I attended Fullsail University in a form of an application that I'm currently working on called "Triplists".
 This App will allow the user to keep track of expenses spent on a trip.

 ##Code Exploration:

-At the begining of this program , the user will be taken to this screen called the program class.This is the initial entry point of the   of a program  that lets the user know what is the application is about.
+At the beginning of this program, the user will be taken to this screen called the program class.
+This is the initial entry point of a program that lets the user know what the application is about.

 It will be displayed something like this :